Hippopotamus: Characteristics

-The hippopotamus is a megaherbivore and is the third largest land mammal after elephants and some rhinoceros species.
-The mean adult weight is around 1480 kg for bulls and 1365 kg for cows.
-Exceptionally large males have been recorded reaching 2660 kg.
+The hippopotamus is a megaherbivore and is the third-largest land mammal after elephants and some rhinoceros species.
+The mean adult weight is around 1.48 t for bulls and 1.365 t for cows.
+Exceptionally large males have been recorded reaching 2.66 t.
 Male hippos appear to continue growing throughout their lives, while females reach maximum weight at around age 25.
 It is 2.90 to 5.05 m long, including a tail of about 35 to 56 cm in length and 1.30 to 1.65 m tall at the shoulder, with males and females ranging 1.40 to 1.65 m and 1.30 to 1.45 m tall at the shoulder respectively.
 The species has a typical head–body length of 3.3–3.45 m and an average standing height of 1.4 m at the shoulder.

 Hippos have barrel-shaped bodies with short tails and legs, and an hourglass-shaped skull with a long snout.
 Their skeletal structures are graviportal, adapted to carrying their enormous weight, and their dense bones and low centre of gravity allows them to sink and move along the bottom of the water.
 Hippopotamuses have small legs (relative to other megafauna) because the water in which they live reduces the weight burden.
 The toes are webbed and the pelvis rests at an angle of 45 degrees.
 Though chubby-looking, hippos have little fat.
 The eyes, ears, and nostrils of hippos are placed high on the roof of their skulls.
 This allows these organs to remain above the surface while the rest of the body is submerged.
 The nostrils and ears can close when underwater while nictitating membranes cover the eyes.
 The vocal folds of the hippo are more horizontally positioned, much like baleen whales.
 Underneath are throat tissues, where vibrations are transmitted to produce underwater calls.